Banh Goi

 Hanoi pillow cakes: deep-fried half-moon dumplings filled with seasoned pork, glass noodles, wood-ear mushroom, and a quail egg, eaten with green-papaya pickles and nuoc cham.

 Banh goi is a Hanoi street snack — the name means pillow cake, after the plump half-moon shape.
-It belongs to the family of Vietnamese fried savouries (with banh ran man and banh tom) sold from afternoon stalls and Old Quarter shophouses; the legendary stall at 52 Ly Quoc Su has operated since the 1980s.
+It belongs to the family of Vietnamese fried savouries (with banh ran man and banh tom) sold from afternoon stalls and Old Quarter shophouses; the legendary stall near St. Joseph's Cathedral on Ly Quoc Su has operated since 1982.
 The wheat-flour pastry and the pork-glass-noodle-wood-ear filling reflect Northern Vietnam's Chinese-Vietnamese trade overlap; the quail-egg insert is a 20th-century elaboration that became standard.

 A bronze half-moon the length of a hand, edge crimped into a 1cm rope of pleats.
 The shell shatters with a glassy crack — thinner and crisper than a Western pastry, more like a fried wonton skin scaled up.
 Inside: warm pork that's juicy from rendered fat, glass noodles for slippery contrast, and the surprise of a hard-boiled quail egg in the centre.
 You wrap the torn pieces in lettuce with mint and perilla, dip in nuoc cham.
 The crimping is the cook's calligraphy — uneven pleats mark a beginner.